UsmanTechOfficial/Wow-Fit/README.md

 Once the app is installed, you can:

 - **Log exercises**: Add details of your workouts and save them.
+- **Progress**: Save your progress.
+Include exercise and reps.
 - **View statistics**: Check your progress with various statistics and charts.
 - **Upgrade to premium**: Access additional features with in-app purchases.

 ## Project Structure

+- `lib/main.dart`: Entry point of the application.
+- `lib/screens/`: Contains the various screens of the app.
+- `lib/widgets/`: Contains reusable widgets.
+- `lib/models/`: Contains data models.

+---

+**Wellness Plan** © 2023.
+All rights reserved.